jupyterhub/jupyterhub/docs/source/services.md

 ## Managed services

 **Managed** services are services that the Hub starts and is responsible for.
-These can only be local subprocesses of the Hub.
+These can only be local subprocesses of the Hub, and the Hub will take care of starting these processes and restarting them if they stop.

-While there are similarities with notebook Spawners, there are no plans to support the same spawning abstractions as notebook If you want to run these services in docker or other environments, you can register it as an external service below.
+While there are similarities with notebook Spawners, there are no plans to support the same spawning abstractions as notebook.
+If you want to run these services in docker or other environments, you can register it as an external service below.